prussell21/sparkify-user-churn/docs/index.md

 #### Selected Features

 'Adverts', 'Thumbs Up', 'Thumbs Down', and 'Add a friend' per song listened to.
-I also included the user's level (free or paid).
+I also included the user's level (free or paid), as there was evidence of differences between churning and not churning among these user groups.

 #### Per Song Dataset
 After a bit of data manipulation, the per song per feature dataset looked like this.